aperpen/clash-royale-client/README.md

 ![](https://raw.githubusercontent.com/aperpen/clash-royale-client/master/screenshot.png)

+## NOTE
+Some commands like invite, help, leaveClan... don't work because the Clash Royale update

 ## What can it do?
 * Connect and login into Clash Royale servers
 * Encrypt packets to send them to the servers